Kindergarten is a big change young children face. Learn how to prepare your child for kindergarten to help them adjust to a new school.

 2. Get familiar with the school

-Few schools will allow students to tour the campus the way you might a preschool.
-In fact, the first time she’ll meet her kindergarten teacher will likely be on the first day of school.
-How can you help her get familiar with the school, even during the summer?
+Few schools allow students to tour the campus the way you might a preschool.
+The first time she might meet her kindergarten teacher will likely be on the first day of school.
+How can you help her get familiar with the school setting, even during the summer?

 - Walk around the building.
 You might spot the playground, the school garden, or the restrooms

 - Attend back-to-school night.
-Many schools will open their classrooms for a meet and greet with the teachers before the first day of school.
-That way, she’ll get to see her classroom and meet her teacher ahead of time.
+Many schools open their classrooms for a meet and greet with the teachers before the big day.
+That way, she gets to see her kindergarten classroom and meet her teacher ahead of time.

 3. Read every day